What are ocarinas capable of?

 Microtones are notes whose pitch falls between the 12 tones per octave standard in Western music.
 Creating them on the ocarina is effortless because of the instrument's unstable pitch.

-Sounding a microtone is just a matter of choosing a fingering that gives a pitch close to the desired one, and increasing or decreasing blowing pressure to attain the desired pitch.
+Sounding a microtone is just a matter of choosing a fingering that gives a pitch close to the desired one, then increasing or decreasing blowing pressure to attain the desired pitch.

-Achieving this reliably requires good ear training, accurate finger placement, and good breath control.
+Achieving this reliably requires good ear training, accurate finger placement, and developed breath control.

 Creating expression

 Given that their pitch changes with blowing pressure, ocarinas only sound in tune at one pressure for a given fingering.
-Creating volume dynamics is technically possible, but in practice, expression is mostly created using varied articulation and ornamentation.
+Creating volume dynamics is technically possible, but in practice, expression is mainly achieved using varied articulation and ornamentation.

 Making use of the innate volume dynamic